Cerenia/cerenia.github.io/README.md

 The correct file will depend on the processor type that is in your smartphone.
 The different names denote different _instruction sets_ that a processor might use.
 Most commonly, Android phones use the ARM CPU architecture, more rarely, you might find an x86 architecture.
 You can google for your processor and then find which CPU cores it contains.
 The more direct way is through a third party app, as this information is not commonly listed in the native Android settings.
-For example, [DevCheck](https://play.google.com/store/apps/details?id=flar2.devcheck) easily exposes what kind of CPUs the processor contains.
+For example, [DevCheck](https://play.google.com/store/apps/details?id=flar2.devcheck) easily exposes what kind of CPU cores the processor contains.
 After finding the type of CPU, you will still need to google for the instruction set.

 ### **Source Code**
-TODO

 #### **Android**

-TODO
+The source code for the modified Android application is [here](https://github.com/Cerenia/Signal-Android/tree/trusted-introductions).
+A good starting point for getting acquainted with the modifications is to start looking at the files in this [folder](https://github.com/Cerenia/Signal-Android/tree/trusted-introductions/app/src/main/java/org/thoughtcrime/securesms/trustedIntroductions).

 #### **Telemetry Server**
 TODO